YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 Run Time/MUPIP Error: This is either a MUPIP Integ error, or this indicates that a database operation tried to activate a database file that was improperly initialized.

 Action: Delete the damaged file and use MUPIP CREATE to recreate the database.
-Refer to 'MUPIP INTEG Error Messages' table in the Chapter 11-Maintaining Database Integrity, chapter of the Administration and Operations Guide.
+Refer to `'MUPIP INTEG Error Messages' table in Chapter 11 - Maintaining Database Integrity of the Administration and Operations Guide <https://docs.yottadb.com/AdminOpsGuide/integrity.html>`_.

 ----------------